-When I run out of ideas, I start chopping veggies and let them speak for themselves.
-They tell me what to do with them.
-Most of the time, it’s simple – yet very satisfying – dishes like this one.
+You would barely detect the okra’s slime.
+It disappears in this type of cooking method.
 You can have it with rice, or another grain, or as is.
-Pickled limes are optional, but highly recommended.
-They add an addictive, tangy flavor.
-You can buy them in a jar from Indian grocery stores, or at Jons or Whole Foods.
-(In Israel I used to buy them on Levinsky).
-Some brands have preservatives, so make sure to check the label.
+Pickled limes are optional but once you add them you’ll want to add them to any vegetable dish.
+Their tanginess is tongue-kicking.
+You can buy them at Indian grocery stores, or at Jons or Whole Foods.
+(In Israel I used to buy them at the Asian store in Levinsky).
+Some brands have preservatives, so make sure to read the back before buying.

 - 2 tablespoons avocado oil or ghee